BIG-IP Controller Modes¶

 Nodeport mode is the default mode of operation for the BIG-IP Controller in Kubernetes.
 From a configuration standpoint, it’s easier to set up since it doesn’t matter what Kubernetes Cluster Network you use.
 In addition, NodePort mode doesn’t have any specific BIG-IP licensing requirements.

 nodeport mode uses 2-tier load balancing:

-- The BIG-IP Controller load balances requests to Nodes.
+- The BIG-IP Platform load balances requests to Nodes (kube-proxy).

 Important limitations to consider:

 - The Kubernetes Services you want to manage must use

 type: NodePort.